jpvasquez-econ/RUV/1-Data-Codes/0-Raw_Data/CENSUS_2000/README.md

 We compute the employment distribution by sector for each country and each year 1999-2007.
 We also apply proportionality to $L_{2000}$ (US states labor distribution) so that the matrix is consistent with WIOD.
 Steps:

 1. Labor distribution by sector for each country during years 1999-2007 is obtained from WIOD Socio Economic Accounts (Released July 2014) in the following (link)[http://www.wiod.org/database/seas13].
 The downloaded excel does not require a change of name.
 The variable of interest is EMP (number of persons engaged in thousands) and sectors are recoded into 1-14.
 Sector 0 (unemployed and out of labor force) is incorporated using WIOD-SEA's worker population and each country's labor force participation rate (from [World Bank](https://data.worldbank.org/indicator/SL.TLF.CACT.ZS)) (see construction_new_data.lyx file).
 Year 2000 is taken as the base year and therefore all other years undergo a proportionality process so that population for each country maintains constant over time (zero growth, only redistribution between sectors).
 Since SEA does not include a Rest of the World country directly, as WIOD does, and since the remaining countries in SEA are too few to argue that their aggregation would form a credible RoW category, an additional computation is introduced.
 RoW's employment will be such that its production / employment ratio equals the respective average ratio of the other 37 countries; this calculation is done separately for each sector.
-Production would be calculated using the bilateral trade matrix; it would be R_n = \ sum_i Xni.
+Production would be calculated using the bilateral trade matrix; it would be $R_n = \ sum_i Xni$.

 2. US labor distribution by sector and state, $L_{2000}$, undergoes a proportionality process (see construction_new_data.lyx file) so that the values are consistent with US-WIOD's information; that is, so that the total employment summed across states and sectors 1-14 (excluding sector 0) for the US adds up to the total employment of the country from WIOD.